 Criminal contempt charges, like other crimes, must be proven beyond a reasonable doubt, which is a tough standard.
-The prosecution will need to establish that the defendant willfully disregarded a restraining order and clearly violated the order.
+The prosecution will need to establish that you willfully disregarded and clearly violated the order.
 In other words, you may not be convicted of criminal contempt if you only accidentally violated a restraining order.

 If you are convicted of criminal contempt, you may be penalized with up to 93 days in jail and a $500 fine.
 You may also face other charges, depending on the behavior that you are alleged to have exhibited toward the person who accused you of violating the restraining order.
-For example, if you hit someone who already accused you of domestic violence when obtaining the restraining order, you might be charged with assault and battery.Retain a Restraining Order Attorney in Grand Rapids or Traverse City
+For example, if you hit someone who already accused you of domestic violence when obtaining the restraining order, you might be charged with assault and battery.Speak with an Experienced Traverse City Restraining Order Lawyer About Your Case Today

-Courts in Michigan tend to deal harshly with restraining order violations.
-However, an experienced criminal defense attorney can examine all of the possible angles of your case and fight to get the charges dismissed or reduced.
-Traverse City and Grand Rapids restraining order lawyer Kelly Neumann is an award-winning trial attorney who can use her experience to help you fight criminal contempt charges.
+Courts in Michigan take restraining order violations incredibly seriously.
+However, experienced criminal defense lawyers in Traverse City can examine all the possible angles of your case and fight to get the charges dismissed or reduced.
+Kelly Neumann is an award-winning trial attorney who can use her experience to help you fight criminal contempt charges in Traverse City or Grand Rapids.
 The Neumann Law Group also represents defendants in Flint, Detroit, Ann Arbor, Lansing, Kalamazoo, Detroit, Wyoming, Muskegon, Saginaw, Midland, Holland, Warren, and Petoskey, as well as communities throughout the Upper Peninsula.
-Contact us at 800-525-NEUMANN or via our online form to set up a free appointment.
-We also can assist people who need a domestic violence attorney or advocacy in fighting other types of criminal charges.
+Contact us at 800-525-6386 or through our online form to set up a free appointment.
+We also represent people who need a domestic violence attorney or representation related to other types of criminal charges.